New to carnivorous plants? Start here!

 - Water: Sit the pots in a tray filled with 1-2cm of distilled water or rainwater (read more about water for CPs), adding water to the tray rather than top watering.
 These are bog plants, and the growing media should be kept moist throughout the growing season.

 - Compost: Never use normal potting soil or fertiliser!
 A good mixture for these CPs is fine grade moss peat mixed with either lime-free horticultural sand or perlite, to a ratio of about 2:1.
-UK readers can buy ready-made, specially-formulated mixes right here on my shop.
-Alternatively, you can buy this CP compost on Amazon worldwide.
+You can also buy ready-made, specially-formulated mixes on Amazon worldwide.

 - Pots: Plastic pots work best, but fully-glazed ceramic pots are also fine, provided they have plenty of drainage holes.
 12cm pots are large enough for adult plants, and repotting is best done in the Spring.